 Gradually, the process of making healthcare accessible and creating awareness of health care practices has triggered an entrepreneurial spark among rural women.
 Since the focus is on healthcare, they are identified as Arogya Sakhis.

 Technology in the form of mobile apps and tablets are enablers for health infrastructure.
 Laboratories and specialized care centers ensure last mile connectivity.
 With tech tools, we reach out to many communities within a short span of time and hopefully with very little errors.
 As the target population represents low-income households, not too many organizations have come forward with affordable services.
 SSP is among the early players to cater to this segment.

 Many Arogya Sakhis may be uneducated and lack the wherewithal to handle a bank account, but they effortlessly wield diagnostic point-of-care health devices including blood pressure machines, glucometers, testing for hemoglobin and peak flow meter to undertake medical tests that are uploaded to the cloud through the mobile tablet.
-The tablet sheds light on personal medical profile, history of medical conditions, test results and background information related to the individual’s health sourced through a door-to-door survey.
+The tablet sheds light on the personal medical profile, history of medical conditions, test results and background information related to the individual’s health sourced through a door-to-door survey.

 They gather the necessary information and upload it on the cloud server using the tablet.
 The information collected includes a personal medical profile, history of medical conditions, test results and health background.